spartancyberultron/zapisec-community/README.md

 ## 🌍 Join the Security Revolution

-Zapisec is more than a firewall — it's a security ecosystem for the modern web.
+ZAPISEC is more than a firewall — it's a security ecosystem for the modern web.
 This community is your gateway to mastering and shaping the future of web defense.
 Share feedback, suggest improvements, learn from others, and secure the internet — together.

 ---